UTEP-CS-1/website/labs/7/spec.md

 search_exclude: true
 ---

-# Lab 6: Methods
+# Lab 7: Methods
 {:.no_toc}

-Now that you're here, let's work with Java methods!
+Today we will methodically practice methods!

 Learning objectives:
 - Students will understand and practice methods.